Prem-Kumar16/Dashboard_demo_2/README.md

 ### Now go back to MASTER ec2 instance (Dashboard-demo-master)

-Run the below command to check whether the nodes are linked, if success copy the worker node name (whose role is <none>)
+Run the below command to check whether the nodes are linked, if success copy the worker node name (whose role is "<none>")

 ```sh
 sudo kubectl get nodes